thumbnail image

 The humid asphalt of Long Island, New York.

-A young girl raised in a multi-generational Evangelical Puerto Rican and Jewish family where God was in charge (aka, my abuela).
+A young girl raised in a multi-generational Puerto Rican and Jewish family where God was in charge (aka, my abuela).

-I left Long Island and religion a while back (praise be)
+I left Long Island and religion a while back (praise be!)

 yet their imprints have lasted through moves to Mexico City, DC, and Los Angeles,